 This is a fantastic acoustic bundle from famed brand, Fender.
 The guitar itself is a wonderful concert style instrument that offers incredible value for money.
 Built with a solid spruce top for superb resonance, and laminated mahogany back and sides for balance and durability, it offers all of the shimmering tones you’d expect from a quality concert body guitar.

-The Fender CC-60S represents incredible value for money.
+The Fender CC-60S (full review here) represents incredible value for money.
 It’s loaded with features that you’d expect on much more expensive guitars, and the overall build quality and choice of materials is unbeatable in this price range.